lukaszkups/tavuelo/README.md

 Roadmap to version `1.0.0.` is available at [issues tab](https://github.com/lukaszkups/tavuelo/issues).

-Feel free to add own `enhacement` issues there.
+Feel free to add own `feature request` issues there.

 # Troubleshoot & support